Skip to main content

 You have the right to withdraw a previously submitted protest before the conclusion of the Public Hearing.
 The District will count all complete written protests received by the District's Main Office by 4:00 p.m. on December 11, 2024, or submitted in person at the Public Hearing before it concludes.
 Protests submitted after the hearing will not be counted.
 Written protests will not be accepted by email or fax, and verbal protests will not be counted.

-A written protest must include the following information: (1) Your full name (2) The parcel's address or assessor’s parcel number, (3) Whether you are the owner or the person receiving the service subject to the fee, (4) A statement opposing the proposed rate increases, (5) Your original signature.
+A written protest must include the following information: (1) Your full name (2) The parcel's address or assessor’s parcel number, (3) Whether you are the owner or the person receiving the service subject to the fee, (4) A statement opposing the proposed rate adjustments, (5) Your original signature.
 Protests may be submitted by mail or in person to:

 Union Public Utility District Attn: Raw Water Rate Protest 339 Main Street Murphys, CA 95247 At the Public Hearing, the Board of Directors will review all written protests and listen to oral comments about the proposed rate adjustments.
 However, oral comments alone will not count as formal protests unless they are submitted with a written protest.